 Their shorter, more horizontal eustachian tubes let bacteria and viruses find their way into the middle ear more easily.
 The tubes are also narrower, so more likely to get blocked.

-Their adenoids, gland-like structures at the back of the throat, are larger and can interfere with the opening of the eustachian tubes.
+Their adenoids, gland-like structures behind the nose, are larger and can interfere with the opening of the eustachian tubes.